 LBJ Ranch

-The LBJ ranch includes the first school the President attended, a reconstruction of his birthplace, the “Texas White House” and the cemetery where both Johnson and his wife Lady Bird Johnson are buried.
+The LBJ Ranch includes the first school the President attended, a reconstruction of his birthplace, the “Texas White House” and the cemetery where both Johnson and his wife Lady Bird are buried.
+Start at the state park visitor centre to pick up a self-drive permit (free) and then take the driving tour.
+There’s a $3 fee for the Texas White House tour.

 Six Flags Fiesta Texas